-The design of the approximately 10,000 m2 big school complex is a creative approach to develop further the type of cluster school in which the associated outdoor spaces become an integral part of the spatial organization.
+The design of the approximately 10,000 m2-big school complex is a creative approach to develop further the type of cluster school in which the associated outdoor spaces become an integral part of the spatial organisation.
 Within a stringent structural grid, a flexible learning landscape has been set up, meeting today’s pedagogical requirements being able to adapt future needs.

 Three double-storey terraces on the first floor organise both the volume and the floor plan, offering the kindergarten an unmistakable outside space to play undisturbed with a view over the Jura.
 The surrounding break-out balconies make it possible to furnish the spacious cluster halls and connect the two-storey loggias each assigned to a cluster, offering a unique outdoor space to play and learn in an intimate and protected atmosphere.